 A commenter a long time ago advised us that the “KKK” was called that because K is the eleventh letter of the alphabet, so that KKK=33.
-That may be so, but if you my spelling above, Coo Clucks Clan, invites the third letter of the alphabet three times, or 333.
+That may be so, but if you check my spelling above, Coo Clucks Clan, invites the third letter of the alphabet three times, or 333.
 They could have easily dropped one of the words for 33.
 Still, “KKK” is an odd marker.

 Numerical signals like that are not uncommon, and of course by themselves mean nothing.
 So I recently journeyed to the primary source for everything, Wikipedia.
 Hereinafter I will refer to that source as “Lies of Our Times,” or “LOOT.”

 I printed the article.
 It is 44 pages long!
 There you go – 4+4=8!
 Of course, a different font would have produced a different result.
 Numbers usually signal nothing.
 In fact, most of the article seems to follow the sequence of numbers, 1 through 239, without much in the way of deviation.
 Those deviants I noticed were as follows: